AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 >[!IMPORTANT]
 >
 >- A Mapping ID or "NONE" is required for this destination.
 >- A Mapping ID should be provided when an audience has a pre-existing Segment ID previously known to Magnite Streaming.
-Otherwise, "NONE" should be used as the Mapping ID
+Otherwise, "NONE" should be used as the Mapping ID.
 >- When configuring the filename for each audience, please include the Mapping ID via the "Custom Text" field to add.
 The Mapping ID will be appended as: "{previous_filename}\_\[MAPPING_ID\]."
 If this audience is new to Magnite Streaming, and you will not be providing a Mapping ID, "NONE" should be entered into the "Custom Text" field.
 The new filename in this case should be: "{previous_filename}\_\[NONE\]".

 ## Exported data / Validate data export {#exported-data}